 Baleia is certified by the Ministries of Education and Culture and Health as a Teaching Hospital.
-To coordinate the training activities, internships and internships in the health area, Baleia has a Teaching, Research and Innovation Center (NEPI).
-The Medical Residency Commission (COREME) and the Research and Ethics Committee (CEP) act alongside the Nucleus.
+To coordinate the training activities, internships and Boarding Schools in the health area, Baleia has a Teaching, Research and Innovation Center (NEPI).
+The Medical Residency Commission (COREME) and the Research and Ethics Committee (CEP) act alongside the Core.

 Created in 2003, the Teaching, Research and Innovation Center (NEPI) of Hospital da Baleia has the mission of generating and disseminating knowledge, qualifying new professionals and promoting an environment that favors the attraction and retention of talents for the Institution.